Leah Miller: MuchMusic

 Miller was hired by MuchMusic as a VJ in November 2004 after trying out for four years.
 She hosted MuchMusic's flagship show "MuchOnDemand" for five years.
 She has hosted the Much Music Video Awards (MMVAS) and various Live at Much specials.
 Some of her notable interviews are Coldplay, Gwen Stefani, Halle Berry, Kanye West, Avril Lavigne, Rihanna, Matthew McConaughey, Fergie, Dallas Green, Alexisonfire, Pink, Lily Allen, Taylor Swift, Hilary Duff, Malin Åkerman, The Pussycat Dolls, Jason Segel and Paul Rudd.
 On August 31, 2009 Miller, along with all the other VJs, hosted her final MuchOnDemand episode.
 Perez Hilton, Hilary Duff and former VJ Matte Babel were included in the show.

 So You Think You Can Dance Canada

 In April 2008, it was announced that Miller would host So You Think You Can Dance Canada, which began broadcasting across Canada in September of that year.
 She received the 2009 Gemini Award for Best Performance or Host in a Variety Program or Series, and was also nominated in 2010.

 etalk

 In November 2009, Miller made her latest career move, becoming an entertainment correspondent for etalk.

 In February 2010, Miller joined etalk hosts Tanya Kim and Ben Mulroney, along with fellow etalk reporters Elaine "Lainey" Lui, Susie Wall, and Jeanne Beker, in Vancouver to cover the 2010 Winter Olympics for CTV.

 Personal life

 Miller began dating musician Dallas Green in 2006.
 The couple married in December 2008.

 In November 2020, Miller opened Wolf & Moon, a lifestyle boutique, in Toronto's Rosedale neighbourhood.
+The shop has since closed down.